vedrandragicevic/personal-notes-webapp-django/README.md

     Enjoy
     </li>
 </ol>
 <br>This project uses sqlite DB included in the repo.
-API was build using django rest framework and it uses json web tokens for authentication.<br>
+API was build using django rest framework and it uses json web tokens for authentication.
+UI was build from scratch using Bootstrap.<br>
 <hr>
 <h3>Home Page</hr>
 <br><br>